songzhg/RLOP/README.md

   - **Installation of libtorch:**
     Follow the instructions on the official PyTorch website: https://pytorch.org/cppdocs/installing.html.
 Make sure to select the appropriate version for your operating system and CUDA version (if applicable).

 - **For Gymnasium environments**: RLOP includes a C++ wrapper (GymEnv and GymVectorEnv class) for Gymnasium environments to support reinforcement learning algorithms in C++.
-To fully utilize this capability, specific requirements need to be met:
+To fully utilize this capability, following requirements need to be met:

   - **Installation of Gymnasium:**
     Follow the official gymnasium documentation to set up the environments you need: https://github.com/Farama-Foundation/Gymnasium.